 Tjörnes is a large peninsula in the northeast of Iceland, between the Skjálfandaflói gulf and Öxarfjörður.
 It’s one of the best known geological localities in the country and absolutely a gem of a place to visit.
+It is part of the well known Diamond Circle in the north east of Iceland.

-There is a very special place in Tjörnes named Hallbjarnarstaðakambur (a real toungue twister!), a small beach where huge layers of fossilized seashells dating over 3 millions years old are exposed for all to see.
+There is a very special place in Tjörnes named Hallbjarnarstaðakambur (a real toungue twister!), a small beach where huge layers of fossilised seashells dating over 3 millions years old are exposed for all to see.
 It’s nothing short of a spectacular outdoor museum where you can take a look deep into the past.
 It’s the perfect place to visit if you happen to be travelling in the northern part of Iceland and want to witness something unique.
 The only problem is you must know your way around!

 I recommend that you start by visiting the picturesque town of Húsavík (e. bay of houses).
 One possible diversion there is go whale watching and get close and personal with the giants of the sea.